han678/KDE-Bandwidth-Learning/README.md

-# Calibration Error Estimation with KDE
+## Bandwidth Selection in Kernel Density Estimation for Model Calibration

 A PyTorch library for estimating calibration error in machine learning models using Kernel Density Estimation (KDE) and binning methods.

-## Overview
+### Overview

 This repository provides implementations of:
 - **KDE-based calibration error estimators** with automatic bandwidth selection (MLE, risk-aware)